Last Updated on September 12, 2022

 Note that this article is only about smoked salmon.
 If you want to know about regular, unsmoked salmon, then you might be interested in this article I wrote, covering all aspects of pregnancy and eating salmon.

-Which Types of Smoked Salmon Are Safe In Pregnancy?
+Is Hot Smoked Salmon Safe In Pregnancy?

 Hot smoked salmon is safe for pregnant women to eat, whether fresh, frozen or canned.